 Henderson Biomedical has a unique opportunity to purchase two popular centrifuge brands at the time- Clandon Scientific and Wifug.

 Clandon Scientific is a UK company based in Farnborough, Hampshire which closed in early 1992.
 Upon its closure, Mark Henderson is able to purchase the existing stock of spare parts and new equipment along with intellectual property rights.
 This provided Henderson Biomedical with an ample amount of spare parts for a popular brand of centrifuges for years to come, along with the ability to manufacture replacement parts if required.

-The year 1992 is important for the company because we not only purchase Clandon Scientific, but also purchase Swedish centrifuge manufacturer, Wifug.
-Wifug has a number of very popular benchtop centrifuges in the UK market, notably the 500 S which was able to spin a variety of tubes and containers, as well as microplates.
+The year 1992 is important for the company because we not only purchase Clandon Scientific but also purchase Swedish centrifuge manufacturer, Wifug.
+Wifug has several very popular benchtop centrifuges in the UK market, notably the 500 S which was able to spin a variety of tubes and containers, as well as microplates.
 This model was very popular in pathology laboratories at the time.
-The purchase of Wifug, like Clandon Scientific allows the company to supply spare parts for these models for years to come.
+The purchase of Wifug, like Clandon Scientific, allows the company to supply spare parts for these models for years to come.